List of kings of Athens: Erechtheid dynasty

 The early Athenian tradition, followed by the 3rd century BC Parian Chronicle, made Cecrops, a mythical half-man half-serpent, the first king of Athens.
 The dates for the following kings were conjectured centuries later, by historians of the Hellenistic era who tried to backdate events by cross-referencing earlier sources such as the Parian Chronicle.
 Tradition says that King Menestheus took part in the Trojan War.

 The following list follows that of 1st Century BC Castor of Rhodes (FGrHist 250), with Castor's dates given in modern terms.

 Melanthid dynasty

 Melanthus was the Neleides king of Pylos in Messenia.
-Being driven out by the Dorian and Heraclidae invasion, he came to Athens where Thymoestes resigned the crown to him.
+Being driven out by the Dorian and Heraclidae invasion, he came to Athens where Thymoetes resigned the crown to him.
 Codrus, the last king, repelled the Dorian invasion of Attica.

 After Codrus's death, his sons Medon and Acastus either reigned as kings, or became hereditary archons.
 In 753 BC the hereditary archonship was replaced by a non-hereditary system (see Archons of Athens).